elephantscale/es-training-new/python/slides/PYTHON-NumPy.md

 ## Upcasting

-  * When mixing types on arrays, results are  always “Upcasted”
+  * When mixing types on arrays, results are  always "Upcasted"

     - Upcasting order: int -> float -> complex